Are you facing charges for assault and battery in the state of Ohio?

-Contact a Columbus battery attorney from the law firm of Koenig & Owen, LLC, today to learn more about how you can do just that.
+Contact a Columbus battery attorney from the law firm of James D. Owen, LLC, today to learn more about how you can do just that.

 Our attorneys have decades of experience in the field, and will definitely know how to help you and get you the best results possible at the end of the process.

 How Our Columbus Law Firm Can Defend You Against Your Battery Charges